NobleChad/TestProject/README.md

 This middleware redirects to NotFound.cshtml if the website encounters 404 exception.

 ## Swagger page
 This page contains API documentation.
 API uses JWT tokens system, so in order to use API you need an account and then fill your info in /api/token.
 Once you get a token you need to provide it to methods that you want to use.
+Alternativly you can login on the website, then you dont need to provide token.

 ## Home/Privacy pages
 Those pages do not have any particular use, but at least they are translated.